Aliases for DNMT1 Gene

 GeneCards Summary for DNMT1 Gene

 DNMT1 (DNA Methyltransferase 1) is a Protein Coding gene.
 Diseases associated with DNMT1 include Neuropathy, Hereditary Sensory, Type Ie and Cerebellar Ataxia, Deafness, And Narcolepsy, Autosomal Dominant.
-Among its related pathways are Regulation of retinoblastoma protein and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and One carbon pool by folate.
+Among its related pathways are Regulation of retinoblastoma protein and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include RNA binding and transcription factor binding.
 An important paralog of this gene is TRDMT1.

 UniProtKB/Swiss-Prot Summary for DNMT1 Gene